joyboyAT/Ayusynapse-2.0/README.md

 - ❌ Cache files (auto-generated)
 - ❌ Trec 2021 Datasets

-## My primary datasets were the TREC Clinical Trials 2021 track collections which consisted of mainly three files.
+## The primary datasets used in the training and testing were the TREC Clinical Trials 2021 track collections which consisted of mainly three files.
 TREC Clinical Trials Dataset
 1. TOPICS (≈50 patient cases): Each topic = a synthetic patient description (query)